-Levi's x Deepika Padukone gets a baggy upgrade with the launch of Season 3
+Levi's X Deepika Padukone gets a baggy upgrade with the launch of season 3

 While bottoms become baggier, tops get a versatility upgrade in the shape of cropped fits, oversized t-shirts, and sweatshirts with chic details including tie-dye, bell sleeves, and drawstrings that perfectly emphasize the waist.
 Through a versatile blend of athleisure, streetwear, and high fashion, the co-ord sets with cotton fleece and comfortable joggers make a mark.
 The third collection brings a rebooted utility denim oversized shirt in pretty peach, a dual-tone woven dress with a giant utility pocket, and a fern hill finish denim co-ord set.

-This story has been provided by BusinessWire India.
+This story has been provided by Mediawire.
 ANI will not be responsible in any way for the content in this article.
-(ANI/BusinessWire India)
+(ANI/Mediawire)

+Levi's X Deepika Padukone gets a baggy upgrade with the launch of season 3